GangstaJoe/3-Diamond-Casino/README.md

 # 3-Diamond-Casino
 The Excel Casino Game made on Mac (both aren't made to make games)

-Welcome to the Triple Diamond Casino, the Mego Casino located at `Applications://Microsoft Excel`, just 2 exits down from `Applications://VLC` on the I-95!
+Welcome to the Triple Diamond Casino, the Mega Casino located at `Applications://Microsoft Excel`, just 2 exits down from `Applications://VLC` on the I-95!
 The casino has multiple games were can ~~lose~~ win lots of money.
 All games are made within excel and use no outside programs.
 There are currently 4 games that can be played and those are Blackjack, Poker, Slots, and a Simulated Stock Market.
 And yes, the Bots in Poker are smart.
 A bit too smart.
 All is explained in detail down below.